0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 ![CSA_execute_2](/ScreenShots/CI-CD_DOCUMENTATION/CSA_execute_2.png)

-3. If everything was set up currently in the "Setup" phase, the "Code scanning alerts bulk dismissal" workflow is going to be executed, which after some time, would result in **all** currently open code scanning alerts be dismissed
+3. If everything was set up currently in the "Setup" phase, the "Code scanning alerts bulk dismissal" workflow is going to be executed successfully, which after some time, would result in **all** previously open code scanning alerts be dismissed

 ![CSA_execute_3](/ScreenShots/CI-CD_DOCUMENTATION/CSA_execute_3.png)

 ![CSA_execute_4](/ScreenShots/CI-CD_DOCUMENTATION/CSA_execute_4.png)

 ![CSA_execute_4](/ScreenShots/CI-CD_DOCUMENTATION/CSA_execute_5.png)

+NOTE: "closed" refers to "dismissed" alerts

 NOTE: **screenshots are only exemplary**